jellyfin/jellyfin.org/docs/general/administration/troubleshooting/memory-dumping.md

 31e5d4f30c8b   jellyfin/jellyfin:10.9.9                                     "/jellyfin/jellyfin"     15 hours ago    Up 15 hours (healthy)    8096/tcp
 ```

-Note the `CONTAINER ID`, then attach your console to that container with:
+Note the `CONTAINER ID`

+2. Attach your console to the Jellyfin container with the following command:

 ```sh
 docker exec -it {CONTAINERID} sh
 ```

+Replace `{CONTAINERID}` with the `CONTAINER ID` you noted down previously.
 For example: `docker exec -it 31e5d4f30c8b sh`.

-Follow all the steps from the [Linux Barebones guide](/docs/general/administration/troubleshooting/memory-dumping.md#linux-barebones) above.
-Afterward, you may want to transfer the result file back to your host.
+3. After attaching a console to the container, follow all the steps from the [Linux Barebones guide](/docs/general/administration/troubleshooting/memory-dumping.md#linux-barebones) above.

+4. Transfer the result file back to your host.
 Assuming the same result file from the previous example, you can do this on your host with:

 ```sh
 docker cp {CONTAINERID}:/temp/dotMemoryclt/workspaces/[1]-jellyfin.2024-09-05T06-27-14.471.dmw /opt/[1]-jellyfin.2024-09-05T06-27-14.471.dmw